Dhaka Senior Division Football League: Dhaka Premier Division League (1993–2006)

-In 2000, a National Football Championship started, including the first 3 teams from the Dhaka Premier League, along with the district league champions of Chittagong, Rajshahi, and the winners of a playoff between the champions of Sylhet and Barisal.
-The championship was introduced in order to widen the domestic football scene and help clubs outside of the capital to engage in producing more quality players, as domestic football was witnessing a decline of spectators.
+In 2000, a National Football League was introduced, consisting of the champion team from each Dhaka Premier League season.
+Additionally, the district league champions had to participate in a qualifying tournament for their respective divisions.
+The National League was established to broaden the domestic football scene and facilitate the involvement of clubs outside the capital.
+Premier League clubs also lost the right to participate in the Asian Club Championship following its re-introduction after the 2001–02 edition.
+With the introduction of the AFC Cup in 2004, the AFC competition spot previously awarded to the Dhaka Premier League champions was reassigned to the winners of the National League and Federation Cup, in accordance with the new tournament's rules.

 The start of the new decade saw Muktijoddha win their second league title, and although the following couple of years saw the old Dhaka duo maintain their dominance, Brothers Union proceeded to win two consecutive league titles, thanks to the partnership between Alfaz Ahmed and Arman Mia.
-Nevertheless, the popularity of the league kept on declining due to the country's poor performances in the international circuit and the Dhaka-based league also failed to produce local talents like before.
-In 2006, the BFF again canceled the league season, as most of the top-tier clubs decided focus on the National Football Championship, meaning the country did not have a functioning top-tier league for a span of two years.
+Nevertheless, the popularity of the league had declined due to the country's poor performances in the international circuit and the Dhaka-based league also failed to produce local talents like before.
+In 2006, the BFF again canceled the league season, and most of the top-tier clubs participated in the National Football League, meaning the country did not have a functioning top-tier league for a span of two years.